 Messiah / Irish Baroque Orchestra

-“Lukas Jakobski was a tower of strength with the Iris Baroque Orchestra.”
+“Lukas Jakobski was a tower of strength with the Irish Baroque Orchestra.”

 The Irish Times